Imperial Canal of Aragon

-The Imperial Canal of Aragon (Canal Imperial de Aragón) is a 110 km zanja and navigation canal built from 1776 to 1790 between Fontellas (Navarre) and Fuentes de Ebro (Aragón).
+The Imperial Canal of Aragon (Canal Imperial de Aragón; Aragoiko Kanal Inperiala) is a 110 km zanja and navigation canal built from 1776 to 1790 between Fontellas (Navarre) and Fuentes de Ebro (Aragón).
 Its construction was intended to improve the irrigation of the old Acequia Imperial de Aragón, bringing water from the Ebro River to Zaragoza and allowing the irrigation system to be extended in the region.
 It also established a passenger and freight transport service between Tudela and Zaragoza.

 History

 Origins

 View of the Casa de Compuertas and the "Presa del Bocal", after the damages suffered by a sinking in August 1874, in La Ilustración Española y Americana.

 The plan was designed during the Enlightenment to build canals in Spain along the lines of England and France.
 The canal projected in the 18th century had two aspirations: